App hardening: the right settings per app

 Not for all apps simultaneously Tor is slow.
 Use it selectively, not as a general VPN replacement.

-Combined with VPN You can use Orbot with a VPN: VPN → Tor (Tor sees VPN IP, not your real IP).
-Or Tor → VPN (VPN provider sees Tor exit node).
+Combined with VPN You can use Orbot together with a VPN: VPN → Tor (Tor sees the VPN IP, not your real IP) or Tor → VPN (VPN provider sees Tor exit node).
 Both have trade-offs — choose deliberately.

 F-Droid